SASLabStevens/MASC-Architecture/README.md

     [Client matlab program](https://github.com/haotiangu/XPlaneConnect.git)
 2. Set up the engine out global position in malfunction position configuration block
 3. Set up the airport coordinates in simulink framework
-4. Click the run button to start the simulink model first.
+4. Click the run button to start the simulink model first and then click the start button in the up right corner of the X-Plane window.
    ```
    sim("fixedWingPathFollowing");
    ```
-6. And then click the start button in the up right corner of the X-Plane window.
-Or run command in the matlab terminal to end this simulation.
+6. Run command in the matlab terminal to end this simulation.

    ```
    close_system("fixedWingPathFollowing");